Historia-MC/Historia/README.md

 - [ ] Check if player can apply unbreaking.
 - [ ] Check if player can make high tier armor.
 - [ ] Check if player can generate a knowledge book.
-- [ ] Increase breath underwater for fishermen?
+- [ ] Increase breath underwater for fishermen (enchant of respiration)
 - [ ] Allow building of tridents for fishermen and farmers.
 - [ ] Allow holding bonemeal for farmers.
 - [ ] Allow for increased yields for farmers based on level.